 In the stock market, every now and then, you may come across a storyline where people are buying expensive stocks because they don’t wanna lose the opportunity.
 Here, they are ready to bid a huge price to win that stock.
 However, purchasing an overvalued stock (only for the sake of winning) is most of the time disadvantageous for the investors.
-Another example of winner’s curse is bidding in expensive IPOs.
+Another example of the winner’s curse is bidding in expensive IPOs.

-Most biases are pre-programmed in the human nature and hence it might be a little difficult to notice them by the individuals.
+Most biases are pre-programmed in human nature and hence it might be a little difficult to notice them by the individuals.
 These biases can adversely affect your investment decisions and your ability to make profitable choices.